What is the best swimming pool fence?

-When considering a swimming pool fence, many pool owners opt for Ornamental Steel or Aluminum options.
-These fences not only provide security but also enhance the aesthetic appeal of the pool area.
-Specifically, they are available in both flat top and extended top versions, catering to different design preferences.
+When choosing a swimming pool fence, many homeowners prefer ornamental steel or aluminum.
+These options provide reliable security while enhancing the overall look of your pool area.
+They are available in both flat-top and extended-top styles to suit different design preferences.

 Swimming Pool Fence Code

-The following is a general overview of the Georgia swimming pool fence code; however, it is important to note that it may not apply to your local county codes.
-Therefore, it is advisable to check with your local City Hall Zoning Dept. and ask about the pool code laws and regulations, as these may vary from the B.O.C.A. or I.B.C. standards.
+The following is a general overview of Georgia’s swimming pool fence code; however, it may not reflect the specific requirements of your local county.
+Always confirm with your local City Hall Zoning Department for the most current pool code laws and regulations, as local rules can differ from B.O.C.A. or I.B.C. standards.

-Moreover, pool safety is a major concern for many.
-In fact, drowning in pools remains one of the leading causes of accidental death in children under 5 years old in the US.
-Consequently, taking the necessary precautions is essential to enhance safety and prevent such tragic outcomes.
+Pool safety is a serious concern.
+Drowning in swimming pools remains one of the leading causes of accidental death among children under five years old in the United States.
+Taking appropriate safety precautions—such as installing a compliant fence—is essential to reduce risk and help prevent these tragic incidents.

 The most important codes are these: